150+ Family Bonding Activities

 - Have an epic Harry Potter wand fight

-- Tell ghost stories with a flashlight
+- Tell ghost stories in the dark

 - Build LEGO together